 Abortion is an essentially contested issue.
-Even in Canada, where the abortion debate is relatively stable.
+This is true even in Canada, where the abortion debate is relatively stable.
 Politicians are asked about it in every election and parties have policy debates about it.
 About 99% of states regulate abortion, and as we will see, Canada is a rare exception.
 Abortion is a concrete site where sexual politics are regulated by the state.
-But even in Canada the state plays an active role in shaping how we talk and think about abortion.
+Even in Canada the state plays an active role in shaping how we talk and think about abortion.
 In the 2019 election, we saw the enduring weight of the abortion debate when Andrew Scheer was hurt by his pro-life views (even when he promised not to reopen the debate).

 Abortion politics can be understood through at least four frames:

-Men vs. women: The abortion debate raises questions about fairness and equality.
-Should men have no say in abortion?
-Should the state have a say in the reproductive lives and choices of women and folks that have abortions?
+- Men vs. women: The abortion debate raises questions about fairness and equality.
+Should men have any say in abortion?
+Should the state have a say in the reproductive lives and choices of women and folks who have abortions?

 Abortion has also come to be a defining issue for both feminism, progressive politics, and conservative politics.
-It has been a defining issue for the feminist movement because it gets to issues of biological sex difference, bodily autonomy, and gendered and reproductive divisions of labour.
+It has been a significant political concern for the feminist movement because it gets to questions of biological sex difference, bodily autonomy, and gendered and reproductive divisions of labour.

 A brief history of the abortion debate in Canada

-Prior to the 1820s, women’s reproductive health was largely seen as an issue left to the knowledge and discretion of midwives, the medical practitioners who handled most women’s health issues of the time.
-Moreover, it was not always a highly contested, political issue nor has the issue been viewed from the perspective of ‘pro-life’ or ‘pro-choice’ positions.
-This meant that information about abortion (and contraceptives) was largely communicated by a network of women that remained at the periphery of the formal political and medical realms.
+Prior to the 1820s, women’s reproductive health was largely seen as an issue left to the knowledge and discretion of midwives, the medical practitioners who handled most women’s health concerns of the time.
+Moreover, it was not always a highly contested, political issue nor has it always been viewed from the perspective of dichotomized “pro-life” and “pro-choice” positions.
+This meant that information about abortion and contraceptives was largely communicated by a network of women that remained at the periphery of the formal political and medical realms.

-To the extent that abortion was subject to legal regulation, the standards in both the U.S. and Canada were relatively permissive, and followed the quickening distinction (generally understood as the moment when a woman is able to feel the fetus move in her womb, usually occurring around the fourth month of pregnancy).
-This was generally the norm until the beginning of the 1800s
+To the extent that abortion was subject to legal regulation, the standards in both the U.S. and Canada were relatively permissive until the 1800s, and followed the quickening distinction.
+Quickening was understood as the moment when a woman is able to feel the fetus move in her womb, usually occurring around the fourth month of pregnancy.

-Beginning in the early 1820s, both Canada (under British colonial rule) and the newly independent U.S. began to enact increasingly restrictive abortion laws fully prohibiting abortion.
+Beginning in the early 1820s, however, both Canada (under British colonial rule) and the newly independent U.S. began to enact increasingly restrictive laws fully prohibiting abortion.
 During this era, abortion became more commercialized.
-Public advertisements began to appear, making abortion a more obvious social reality and started to gain public attention as an issue of political concern.
-Second, women’s reproductive health began to be seen as a medical expertise, and male physicians began expanding into arenas of women’s reproductive health.
-In order to stake out the moral high ground over midwives, physicians increasingly opposed abortion, which was a practice that was largely practiced by midwives.
+Public advertisements began to appear, making abortion a more obvious social reality and gaining public attention as a matter of political concern.
+At the same time, women’s reproductive health began to be seen as an area of medical expertise, and male physicians began expanding their control over women’s reproductive health.
+In order to stake out the moral high ground over midwives, physicians increasingly opposed abortion, which was largely practiced by midwives.

-In this era, early opposition to abortion did not take on the explicitly religious and highly moralized tone that characterizes it today.
-Instead, physicians opposed abortion on the grounds that it harmed naïve and vulnerable women and focused on redefining the pre-quickening period as fundamentally the same as post-quickening on the basis of a scientific perspective.
+In this era, early opposition to abortion did not take on the explicitly religious and highly moralized tone that characterizes the debate today.
+Instead, physicians opposed abortion on the grounds that it harmed naïve and vulnerable women and focused on redefining the pre-quickening period as fundamentally the same as post-quickening from a scientific perspective.
 Largely driven by physicians, by the end of the 1800s abortion was illegal throughout all of North America, and would be for the next hundred years.
 This nearly blanket criminalization of abortion remained the legal norm well into the 1960s.
 As with most prohibitions, this didn’t mean abortion wasn’t practiced, as women with means could access it, and women without means would attempt to access it.
 Nevertheless, it was illegal in the eyes of the state.

-Abortion was decriminalized in 1969 in Parliament by Pierre Trudeau.
+Abortion was decriminalized in 1969 in Parliament by Canadian Prime Minister Pierre Elliott Trudeau.
 Interestingly, it was not feminists or an emerging women’s movement that pushed for initial decriminalization of abortion in the 1960s.
-At this time, the women’s movement was limited, had not mobilized, and did not have much political influence.
-Rather, in 1966 both the Canadian Bar Association and the Canadian Medical Association started to put pressure on the government.
+At this time, the women’s movement was limited, had not mobilized, and did not have much political influence in Canada.
+Rather, in 1966 both the Canadian Bar Association and the Canadian Medical Association started to put pressure on the government to legalize abortion.
 The driving force behind the original decriminalization of abortion, then, was not gender equality or women’s rights but instead the professional self-interest of doctors and lawyers.
-Unsurprisingly, given that the push to decriminalize abortion came from physicians, they were central to the new abortion law introduced by Trudeau.
+Unsurprisingly, given that the push to decriminalize abortion came in large part from physicians, they were central to the new abortion law introduced by Trudeau.

 Section 251 of the Canadian Criminal code became the new law regulating abortion.
 The law gave doctors the final say about whether women could access abortion care, through the implementation of therapeutic abortion committees (TACs).
-TACs consisted of a committee of at least three doctors appointed by the hospital board, whose job was to determine whether “the continuation of the pregnancy would or would be likely to endanger the life or health of the pregnant woman” (Brodie and al. 1992; 11).
+TACs consisted of a committee of at least three doctors appointed by the hospital board, whose job was to determine whether “the continuation of the pregnancy would or would be likely to endanger the life or health of the pregnant woman.”

 While Section 251 undoubtedly liberalized access to abortion in Canada (women could now access legal abortion in some cases, whereas before 1969 they couldn’t), hospitals and doctors now acted as gatekeepers for women seeking abortions.
 Women did not have free reproductive choice.
 Rather, the state, through hospitals, retained the ability to choose whether and when abortion care was appropriate (and legal) for women.

 By the 1970s and 1980s, the women’s movement had grown considerably, sparked in part by the 1969 abortion reform, and abortion became a defining issue of the Canadian women’s movement.
-Physicians have also been crucial to abortion politics in Canada, notably, Henry Morgentaler.
+Physicians have also continued to be crucial to abortion politics in Canada, notably, Henry Morgentaler.
 Morgentaler was a a physician and pro-choice advocate who fought many legal battles aimed at expanding abortion rights and care in Canada.
-He was a holocaust survivor who immigrated from Poland to Canada after WWII, and a physician who performed abortion illegally throughout the country in violation of Canada’s then-abortion law.
-He opened his first clinic in Montreal in 1969, and was charged 4 times with “intent to perform an abortion” but was acquitted by juries all four times, but in an unprecedented move the Quebec Court of Appeal overturned the jury and he spent over a year in prison.
-Morgentaler’s battle for legal abortion would take him to the supreme court twice, with one big Supreme Court case in 1975 and again in 1988.
+He was a Holocaust survivor who immigrated from Poland to Canada after WWII, and a physician who performed abortion throughout the country in violation of Canada’s abortion law of the time.
+He opened his first clinic in Montreal in 1969, and was charged 4 times with “intent to perform an abortion” but was acquitted by juries all four times.
+In an unprecedented move, however, the Quebec Court of Appeal overturned the jury’s decision and Morgentaler would spend over a year in prison.
+Morgentaler’s battle to legalize abortion would take him to the Supreme Court twice, first in 1975 and again in 1988.
 In 1988, Morgentaler’s case brought a Charter challenge to the Supreme Court of Canada.

 Today, Canada is one of three countries that has no law regulating abortion.
-Abortion care is regulated by the medical community, like all other medical procedures.
+Abortion care is managed by the medical community, like all other medical procedures.
 It is funded (for most people) by Canadian healthcare, and is relatively accessible.
-That is not to say that abortion access is equal or that there is no contestation.
-There is certainly a rural/urban divide in women’s ability to access abortion care, and there is no universal provincial agreement (which affects students attending college or university outside of their home province).
+That is not to say that abortion access is equally available to everyone or that there is no contestation around abortion.
+There is, for example, a rural/urban divide in women’s ability to access abortion care, and some provinces have lagged behind others in providing abortion care.
+Until recently, for instance, abortion care was unavailable on Prince Edward Island and abortion care continues to be unfunded in New Brunswick outside of three hospitals.
+Moreover, there is no universal provincial agreement concerning abortion, which affects students attending college or university outside of their home province.
 Additionally, there is continued stigma around accessing abortion.
-In Canada, the Maritime provinces have lagged in abortion care (abortion is unfunded in New Brunswick, and unavailable in Prince Edward Island).
-That being said, there has been no significant backsliding of abortion rights, unlike in the U.S. That does not mean abortion is not an important issue for Canadians, as continued activism is happening on both sides of the debate.
+That being said, there has been no significant backsliding of abortion rights in the Canadian context, unlike in the U.S. That does not mean abortion is not an important issue for Canadians, as continued activism is happening on both sides of the debate.